Skip to Main Content

 Pros

-• Typically offer 24/7 account access
+• Online checking accounts typically offer 24/7 account access.

-• Almost all banks will let you mobile-deposit checks
+• Almost all banks will let you mobile-deposit checks.

-• Some banks provide transaction alerts, including a warning that you’re about to overdraw your account
+• Some banks provide transaction alerts, including a warning that you’re about to overdraw your account.

-• Many online checking accounts let you view bank statements and search transactions online
+• Many online checking accounts let you view bank statements and search transactions online.

 Cons

-• An online bank without branches won’t be able to help you with in-person banking, including withdrawals
+• An online bank without branches won’t be able to help you with in-person banking, including withdrawals.

-• Online banks lack some features, such as safe deposit boxes, that are available at some branches
+• Online banks lack some features, such as safe deposit boxes, that are available at some branches.

-• With no branches or onsite ATMs, online banks can be less convenient if you need cash immediately
+• With no branches or onsite ATMs, online banks can be less convenient if you need cash immediately.

 How to choose the best online bank